epiviz/epiviz-website/tutorials/content/metaviz/tutorialUI.md

 ![](/images/metaviz/AddPCAPopupInit.png)

-Select the Heatmap samples, this is designated by msd16s_plot-heatmap-EU1va which is a random id, then click 'next'.
+Select the Heatmap samples, this is designated by msd16s_plot-heatmap-EU1va which is a random id assigned to every chart on the Metaviz workspace, then click 'next'.

 ![](/images/metaviz/AddPCAPopupSelected.png)